Support the Tree Foundation today!

 2017 Tree donation planted at Preston Taylor Ministries to shade playground.
 700 Cherry blossom seedlings were given away at the Nashville Cherry Blossom Festival.
 53 Big Old Tree Contest winners announced.
 ReLeafing Day added 300 1.5"-caliper trees in South Nashville neighborhoods and shade and fruit trees at 10 Metro Nashville Public Schools.
 Taking Root: A Community Tree Workshop presented education programs and provided 400 container-grown trees at the Richland Park Farmer's Market.

-2016 ReLeafing Day added an additional 600 trees to North Nashville neighborhoods of Bordeaux, Haynes Park, and Haynes Manor; trees added to 10 Metro Nashville Public Schools and 3 parks; 300 free trees given away courtesy of a grant from Alliance for Community Trees and CSX Transportation.
+2016 ReLeafing Day added an additional 300 trees to North Nashville neighborhoods of Bordeaux, Haynes Park, and Haynes Manor; trees added to 10 Metro Nashville Public Schools and 3 parks; 300 free trees given away courtesy of a grant from Alliance for Community Trees and CSX Transportation.
 Taking Root: A Community Tree Workshop, a free community education event, was launched in support of tree education, advocacy, and care.
+A variety of 10 shade trees were planted with Macy’s at Green Hills Park.
 500 Cherry blossom seedlings were given away at the Nashville Cherry Blossom Festival.
 Supported Metro Arbor Day planting of 5 trees in Centennial Park and memorial and honorary trees added to Elmington Park, Parmer Park, and Sevier Park.
 Recognized 47 Big Old Tree Contest winners.

 2015 Betty Brown Tree Trail and Arboretum added 253 trees to Riverfront Park for first downtown arboretum.
 ReLeafing Day planting of 240 trees in Bordeaux, Haynes Park, and Haynes Manor; Bordeaux, Bordeaux Gardens, and Tom Joy parks; and Redbud seedlings at Northwest YMCA and shade trees along Titans way with Cumberland River Compact.
 Metro Arbor Day planting of 5 trees in Centennial Park, memorial and honorary trees planted in Red Caboose Park, Sevier Park and Parmer Park.